Can large language models reason about medical questions?: Method

 \paragraph{Answer likelihood}

 We denote $\rvx$ the answer string, $\rvy$ a prompt and $\rvz$ a completion generated from an LLM denoted $p_\theta$.
 In the zero-shot setting, sampling $\hat{\rvz} \sim p_\theta(\rvz|\rvy)$ is a two-steps process (first generate the CoT, then extract the answer) pictured in Table \ref{tab:prompt-design}.
 Using a sampling temperature $\tau$, $k$ completions $\hat{\rvz}_1, \ldots, \hat{\rvz}_k$ can be sampled from the generative LLMs.
-Following \cite{Wang2022-jx}, we estimate the marginal answer likelihood as
+Following \cite{Wang2022-jx}, we aggregate the completions and estimate the marginal answer likelihood as (Figure \ref{fig:cot-illustration})

 where $\mathbbm{1}\left[\rvx \in \hat{\rvz}_i\right]$ takes value one when the answer $\rvx$ can be matched in the completion $\hat{\rvz}$, otherwise zero.
-Sampling multiple completions may allow exploring multiple hypotheses.
-Combining multiple sampled CoTs has been explored in \cite{Wang2022-jx, Li2022-sl} was shown to outperform single-sample CoT methods.
+Sampling multiple completions may allow exploring multiple hypotheses. \cite{Wang2022-jx, Li2022-sl} also explored combining multiple sampled CoTs (also known as \textit{self-consistency}) and demonstrated improvements over single-sample CoT methods.

 \paragraph{Retrieval augmentation}

 LLMs memorise part of the knowledge embedded into the training data, nonetheless, models might fail to re-use this knowledge effectively during prediction.
 Conditioning the predictions on a knowledge base is an alternative research direction for improving language models \citep{Lewis2020-cg, Borgeaud2021-td, Lazaridou2022-jj}.